 Test Report—The testing laboratory shall prepare a written report indicating the drugs, alcohol, or their metabolites tested for and whether the test produced negative or positive test results.
 The testing laboratory shall disclose that report to the City within three (3) working days after obtaining the final test results.

 Notice of Test Results—Within three (3) working days after receipt of the test result from the testing laboratory, the City shall inform an employee or job applicant who has undergone drug or alcohol testing in writing of a negative test result on an initial screening test of a negative test result or of a positive test result on a confirmatory test.
-The City shall also inform an employee or job applicant to the following rights pursuant to Minnesota Statute 181.953:
+The City shall also inform an employee or job applicant to the following rights pursuant to Minnesota Statute § 181.953:

 The right to request and receive from the City a copy of the test result report.

 The right to request within five (5) working days after notice of a positive test result a confirmatory test retest of the original sample at the employee’s or applicant’s own expense.
-If a confirmatory retest is conducted in accordance with Minnesota Statute 181.953, Subd.
+If a confirmatory retest is conducted in accordance with Minnesota Statute § 181.953, subd.
 1 by a licensed laboratory at the same threshold detection levels as used in the confirmatory test, and the confirmatory retest does not result in a positive test result, the City shall reimburse the actual cost of the confirmatory retest in an amount not to exceed $100.00.

 The right to submit information to the City within three (3) working days after a notice of a positive test result to explain that result.